 First graders at Laurel Dell School in San Rafael have been exploring literacy through art with Youth in Arts’ Mentor Artist Cathy Bowman.
 Students love to look at their art.
 When we make art with words, we look carefully to find what we know, which means we practice reading.

+There are no photos with those IDs or post 19512 does not have any attached images!
 Students built a colorful word mural from important words they know.
 Using a donated canvas splashed with graffiti, old encyclopedia pages, oil pastels and glue, they made big words and cut them into interesting shapes.
 The words were glued onto the canvas, which will become a living document; students will be encouraged to add to their work throughout the year.

 The goal of the project was to teach the young artists that words are fun.
 Teacher Vanessa Nunez helped with the project by encouraging the young artists to brainstorm about words they know.
 She wrote the words on index cards before art class so students were ready to copy them and practice their spelling.
 The final step was cutting their words into interesting shapes.

 “Art is a wonderful way to teach literacy since all letters are shapes,” Bowman said.
 “Students love to engage in creative art making and show what they know.”